-After doing a social media analysis, we learned that there are very few hashtag campaigns that are related to lead poisoning or awareness and we could not find that were specific to the Scott County area.
-Social media has become an essential tool for marketing in today's world (Agrawal 2016), and it would be detrimental to the Scott County Health Department's lead awareness campaign to not utilize this strategy.
+After doing a social media analysis, we found that there are very few hashtag campaigns that are related to lead poisoning or awareness and none that we could find that were specific to the Scott County area.
+Social media has become an essential tool for marketing in today's world, and it would be detrimental to the Scott County Health Department's lead awareness campaign to not utilize this strategy.
 We believe that by developing a better social media presence through the use of a hashtag campaign, that the dangers of childhood lead poisoning would be better communicated on both a local and national level.